eugenia1984/english/glossary.md

 - **previous job**: is the work you did before your current or most recent position.

+- **project manager** is a key role in many companies.
+This person is responsible for planning, organizing, and directing the completion of specific projects while ensuring these projects are on time, on budget, and within scope.

 ---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>  S